RileyJRaso/Github_bigquery__analysis/README.md

 # Installation

-in order to get the scripts run: https://github.com/RileyJRaso/Github_bigquery__analysis.git
+in order to get the scripts run: git clone https://github.com/RileyJRaso/Github_bigquery__analysis.git

 important: all other libraries are installed with start up script, make sure you run the script in order to run the python code